activist-org/activist/README.md

   - [Wikimedia UNLOCK Accelerator](#wikimedia-unlock-accelerator)
 - [Disclosure](#disclosure)

-# About activist - An Open-Source Activism Platform
+# About activist

 > [!IMPORTANT]
 > Before you contribute, read the [contributing guide](CONTRIBUTING.md).

 [activist.org](https://activist.org) is a platform that makes it easy and safe to:

 - Engage in activism.
 - Discover organizations and events.
 - Coordinate and collaborate on political action.

 Our mission is to help activists connect and share strategies for social and ecological change.

 activist is:

 - Free.
 - Open-source.
 - Privacy-focused.
 - Governed by our community.